Dry Creek-Port Adelaide railway line: Route

 Heading from Dry Creek, the line divides at Gillman Junction.
 The mainline heads northwest to the eastern bank of the Port River, where another branch heads to the rail yard & wharves at Port Flat The mainline continues over Perkins Drive towards the Mary MacKillop Bridge, over the port river and onto the Lefevre Peninsula.
 This section of the line was completed in 2008, along with the Port River Expressway project.
 From here the line follows the western side of the Port River through Birkenhead and Osborne to the new container facility and grain terminal at Pelican Point and wharves at Outer Harbor.

 The other branch deviating from Gillman Junction, known as the Rosewater Loop, was part of the through-line for freight to Pelican Point before the completion of the Mary MacKillop Bridge in 2008; the Rosewater Loop has been disused ever since.
 From Gillman Junction, line curves south-west through the suburbs of Ottoway and Rosewater to join Adelaide Metro's suburban line to Outer Harbor at Port Adelaide Junction ('A' Cabin), just north of Alberton.
 Trains on this route continued along Adelaide Metro tracks over the Port Adelaide Viaduct and through the stations at Port Adelaide and Ethelton before branching off just south of Glanville station.
-After branching at Glanville, the route followed the southern side of Semaphore Road where it joined the current route to Pelican Point just north of the Mary MacKillop Bridge; this section was known as the Birkenhead Loop and was closed and pulled up in 2008 with the completion of the Mary MacKillop Bridge.
+After branching at Glanville, the route followed the southern side of Semaphore Road where it joined the current route to Pelican Point just north of the Mary MacKillop Bridge; this section was known as the Birkenhead Loop and was closed and lifted in 2008 with the completion of the Mary MacKillop Bridge.
+The curve of track adjacent to Glanville station is now residential housing and the corridor along Semaphore Road is now a shared-use path.

+The tracks on the Rosewater Loop were severed in 2020 to build a bike and pedestrian link between May Terrace and Florence Terrace.
+The length of the Rosewater Loop and former Gillman rail yard is currently being converted into a greenway with work scheduled to begin mid-late 2023.